simmstein/gist/README.md

 Then edit `propel.yaml` and replace the values of `dsn`, `user`, `password` by considering your environment and run `$ make propel`.

+If you want to run the interactive shell manually, run:

+    $ composer gist-scripts

 **Versions >= 1.4.4 only**: `$ cp app/config/config.yml.dist app/config/config.yml`

 See the [configuration section](#configuration) for more information about configuration.